telerik/blazor-ui/sample-applications/blazor-dashboard/README.md

 When you update the Telerik components, you may want to fetch the latest theme as well.
 To do that, execute the following in the shell:

 1. `npm install` - fetches the latest Theme from the Telerik package
-1. `npm run build:production` - runs the `gulp` task (see the `gulpfile.js`) that builds the Telerik Theme with the custom variables in the project, builds the rest of the styles of the app, and minifies them.
+1. `npm run build` - runs the `gulp` task (see the `gulpfile.js`) that builds the Telerik Theme with the custom variables in the project, builds the rest of the styles of the app, and minifies them.